 A. Remember that physical death and spiritual death are different.
-Physical death is when the body ceases to function, and Spiritual death is eternal separation from God.
-A person can be physically dead but very much alive spiritually.
-This is why the Bible talks about the second death as the Lake of Fire (Rev. 20:14).
+Physical death is when the body ceases to function, but spiritual death is eternal separation from God, because our spirits are immortal.
+Therefore, even when a person is physically dead his or her spirit is still very much alive.

 So the second death is being punished forever.
 Isaiah 66:24 says “their worm will not die, nor will their fire be quenched, and they will be loathsome to all mankind.”
-This means they won’t cease to exist and the fire will never go out.
+They won’t cease to exist and the fire will never go out.